Euthanas/Euthanas/README.md

 I'm Euthanas_ and I do computer stuff.
 I'm new to the InfoSec space and I'm trying level up as much as I can.
 Currently chasing the CCNA and AWS Cloud Practitioner certifications.
-If you want to contact me, you can reach me at euthanas@protonmail.com
+If you want to contact me, you can reach me at euthanas@protonmail.com.
+Have a good day.